mimvoid/neocities-site/src/content/fonts/collections/faux-monospace/index.md

 **"Faux monospace"** fonts, as I've come to call them, can be the best of both worlds!
 They're mostly monospace, but widen or narrow some of the glyphs for readability.

 So far, I haven't been able to find many.
-If you know some, please please tell let me about them!
+If you know some, please please tell me about them!

 ## Texture Healing Fonts